A Climber's Guide to the Grand Teton

 Besides GTNP's climbing rangers, we also have Teton County Search & Rescue and Yellowstone's SAR team in Teton County, WY.
 And there's the Teton County Idaho Search & Rescue team on the western side of the Tetons in Driggs, ID.
 TCSAR gets millions of dollars in donations from the community.
 As with the JLCR, TCSAR does not charge for rescue services.
 Donations can be made online to the TCSAR Foundation.

-Throughout the year, TCSAR hosts many programs for backcountry users intended to help everyone stay safe.
+Throughout the year, Teton County SAR hosts many programs for backcountry users intended to help everyone stay safe.
+As does their partner BackcountryZero.
 They are worth checking out if you're new to skiing, mountaineering, or just playing in the Tetons.

 ~ Backcountry Camping ~